AkbarBoy777/AkbarBoy777/README.md

 - 👋 Hi, I’m @AkbarBoy777
 - 👀 I’m interested in solving Python problems and learning Python.
 - 🌱 I’m currently studying at National University of Uzbekistan and learning Python.
-- 📫 Telegram: @wisesthealthiestwealthiestmuslim
+- 📫 Gmail: akbarboy77777@gmail.com
-- ⚡ Achievements: have IELTS certificate(B2), Maths certificate, have won pull-ups competition at school...
+- ⚡ Achievements: have IELTS certificate(B2), Maths certificate(A+)...

 <!---
 AkbarBoy777/AkbarBoy777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.